haleyohms/AntWrangler/README.md

 # AntWrangler

-Automated PIT tag antenna data cleaning tool for Oregon RFID and Biomark readers
+AntWrangler is a tool to parse, organize, and clean PIT tag antenna data prior to analysis.
+It handles single (non multiplexed) Oregon RFID and Biomark IS1001 readers.
+AntWrangler is designed as an automated tool, so there is no need to manually edit or combine raw files.
+One simply points AntWrangler to the raw data directories and lets it do the work.

 ## Instructions